ardaanbhatia7/EE250_Lab3/README.md

 ## Lab Question Answers

 Question 1: Why are RESTful APIs scalable?
  - They are scalable because they are stateless.
-Each request has all the information needed, so the server doesn\u2019t need to track sessions.
+Each request has all the information needed, so the server doesn't need to track sessions.
 This makes it easier to add servers, balance load, and use caching to handle more requests.

 Question 2: According to the definition of "resources" provided in the AWS article above, What are the resources the mail server is providing to clients?